ksampsonwang/TORA-DSS-2026/README.md

 # TORA-DSS-2026
-This collection serves as an online repository for the TORA framework introduced in the Decision Support Systems paper [Ref], including the framework, metadata, data-collection code, and prompt templates and parameter configurations used with large language models.
+This collection serves as an online repository for the TORA framework introduced in the Decision Support Systems paper [1], including the framework, metadata, data-collection code, and prompt templates and parameter configurations used with large language models.

 ## Empirical Data Collection